Always remember the first follower principle.

 The sheer power of conviction will do the conversion.

 Be your first follower.
-Think about this, then change the world.
+Think about this, and little by little, you can change the world.